mrdonn.org

 Each Navajo family had two hogans - one in the desert and one in the mountains.

 The southwest area of the county, especially the areas in which the Navajo lived, were subject to flash floods.
 In case of any disaster, having two homes allowed them to move quickly.
 They also moved seasonally.
-And they moved if they needed fresh grazing land, or if their food and water supply dried up.
+They moved if they needed fresh grazing land, or if their food and water supply dried up.

 The Navajo believed in being prepared.
 You can see this in their homes.

-Native American Homes in Olden Times
+Native American Homes

 Homes Index

-Return to the Southwest Indians Index
+Return to the Southwest Native Americans Index

 or the Native American Index